anyscale/templates/templates/fine-tune-llm_v2/cookbooks/continue_from_checkpoint/README.md

 **⏱️ Time to complete**: 40 minutes

-This guide assumes that you have familiarized yourself with the main fine-tuning guide of this template.
+This guide assumes that you have familiarized yourself with the [main fine-tuning guide](../../README.md) of this template.
 In this cookbook tutorial, we showcase how a checkpoint that was created earlier can be used as initialization for another round of fine-tuning.
 This allows us to sequentially combine fine-tuning on multiple datasets in order to get performance boost on the final task that we care about.

 We support both Full-parameter checkpoints, and LoRA-adapter checkpoints.
-However, we recommend not combining the two by training a full-parameter model followed by a LoRA adaptation, because serving the resulting LoRA adapter will require the full-parameter checkpoint.
-Unless you are fine-tuning many such LoRA adaptors for different tasks this serving architecture does not have the neither the economical benefits of LoRA nor the quality benefits of full-parameter.
+However, we recommend not to combine the two by training a full-parameter model followed by a LoRA adaptation.
+Serving the resulting LoRA adapter will require the base full-parameter checkpoint.
+Unless you are fine-tuning many such LoRA adaptors for different tasks, this serving architecture does not have the neither the economical benefits of LoRA nor the quality benefits of full-parameter.

 ## How to fine-tune from a previous checkpointing

 To get started, we can run the following illustrative example:

 ```python
 # [Optional] You can set the WandB API key to track model performance